ChemistsMC/ChatEnhancer/README.md

 ChatEnhancer is a Maven project, so to build simply clone the repo and run `mvn clean install`.

 ## License
 ChatEnhancer is licensed under the MIT license.
-See the `LISCENSE` file for details.
+See the `LICENSE` file for details.